iago1460/radioco-web/README.md

 ### Prerequisites and Installation

-Have docker install, then run:
+Have docker installed, change your .env variables, then run:

 ```
 ./run start